aubreypwd/wpkickstart/services/example-service/README.md

 # Example Service

 This is a small example of what a [service](/services) is and how it uses a component separate from itself.
+You'll also notice that the service has it's own `js` and `css` files that go along with it.

 [/services/example-service/class-example-service.php](/services/example-service/class-example-service.php)